 Outside of Japan, Des King is one of the world’s leading experts on the Japanese fine craft of ‘Kumiko’, an exquisite form of decoration usually used on doors and screens.
 Des King has written 3 books on kumiko: ‘Shoji and Kumiko Design: Book 1 The Basics’, ‘Shoji and Kumiko Design: Book 2 Beyond the Basics’ and ‘Shoji and Kumiko Design, Book 3 – Hexagonal Patterns’.

-For this workshop, students will make two separate ‘kumiko’ pieces.
-The first piece will consist of two square ‘as-no-ha’ patterns enclosed by twin ‘kumiko’ and a ‘tsukeko’ frame.
-The second piece is built on the much more difficult hexagonal lattice base, and consists of two patterns - ‘asa-no-ha’, and a ‘kawari as-no-ha’ feature.
+For this workshop, students will make one ‘kumiko’ piece.
+This piece will consist of two square ‘as-no-ha’ patterns enclosed by twin ‘kumiko’ and a ‘tsukeko’ frame.

-During the workshop, students will learn the correct names for the different parts of ‘shoji’ and kumiko work, details and principles of kumiko marking, how to cut consistent gap-free kumiko joints with a hand saw, and how to mark, cut and attach the tsukeko to the two different pieces.
+During the workshop, students will learn the correct names for the different parts of ‘shoji’ and kumiko work, details and principles of kumiko marking, how to cut consistent gap-free kumiko joints with a hand saw, and how to mark, cut and attach the tsukeko to the project piece.

 Students will also learn how to trim the smaller kumiko pattern pieces to size at the correct angles and how to gauge the correct tension for the pattern pieces.

-The knowledge and skills students gain from making these two pieces will enable them to incorporate and adapt kumiko art into their own furniture or art designs, and will form a solid foundation for more difficult and complex patterns at a later stage.
+The knowledge and skills students gain from making this piece will enable them to incorporate and adapt kumiko art into their own furniture or art designs, and will form a solid foundation for more difficult and complex patterns at a later stage.